buelchandler/datasciencecoursera/reproducible-data/PeerAssesment2/PA2_template.md

 The U.S. National Oceanic and Atmospheric Administration's (NOAA) maintains a storm database which contains information of major weather events that have occurred over the years (since 1950) in and around the United States.
 The information includes when and where the events occurred, and impacts to life (fatalities, injuries), and impacts to property and crops.
 And those impacts are significant.
 In this paper we look at weather events that caused biggest impacts.

 The [NOAA Storm Events](http://www.ncdc.noaa.gov/stormevents/details.jsp) website is a good starting point for exploring the resource.
-We note that right of we are told that only *Tornadoes* were covered from 1950 (the database starting point) through 1954. *Thunderstorm Wind, Hail* were added in 1955 as unique weather events.
+We note that right off we are told that only *Tornadoes* were covered from 1950 (the database starting point) through 1954. *Thunderstorm Wind, Hail* were added in 1955 as unique weather events.
 In 1996, 45 other unique weather events were added (e.g., *Hurricanes*, *Ice Storms*, et cetera)

 The code to produce this report is available on [GitHub](https://github.com/buelchandler/datasciencecoursera/tree/master/reproducible-data/PeerAssesment2)